Educating you to be a successful, creative agent of conflict resolution at home and abroad

 - Online Dispute Resolution: Mediating in the Time of COVID-19Posted May 18

 Certificates provide opportunities to broaden your conflict resolution and legal education

-- Advocacy and Problem-Solving: 22-credit certificate program for Mitchell Hamline J.D. students
+- Conflict Resolution Theory and Practice: 17-credit certificate program for Mitchell Hamline J.D. students

-- Dispute Resolution: 14-credit certificate program for non-J.D. students
+- Conflict Resolution: 14-credit certificate program for non-Mitchell Hamline students

 - Global Arbitration Law and Practice (National and Transborder Perspectives): 6-credit certificate program for law students and practicing lawyers.